 Up to 5% of people aged 70 or older are eventually diagnosed with the condition.

 Due to its benign nature, MGUS does not usually need treatment unless the M protein causes problems, such as nerve damage, bleedings, or heart or kidney problems.
 Given that there is 1% chance per year that the condition will progress to active myeloma, patients should be screened regularly (every six to 12 months) to check for a further increase in M protein levels or evidence of organ damage typically seen in active myeloma.

 Smoldering multiple myeloma (SMM) is an intermediate form between MGUS and active myeloma.
 People with SMM have higher M protein levels and/or more myeloma cells in the bone marrow (10–60% of all cells) than MGUS, but still do not experience any symptoms.
 Patients may also have small fragments of the M protein in the urine, in which case it is called Bence Jones protein.

-Many — but not all — SMM patients progress to myeloma.
-About 10% of SMM patients develop myeloma each year in the first five years after diagnosis.
-Between five and 10 years after diagnosis, the risk drops to about 3% and is roughly 1% in subsequent years.
+Many, but not all, people with SMM progress to active myeloma.
+About 10% of SMM patients develop active myeloma each year in the first five years after diagnosis.
+Between five and 10 years after diagnosis, the risk drops to about 3% per year and is roughly 1% in following years.